 Guest speakers should ordinarily spend no more than one night in Baltimore and should usually stay at a hotel recommended by the University.
 Receptions should be planned with restraint and according to the status of the speaker, the size of the event, etc. No more than one reception should occur within 24 hours for the same event.
 Meals for guests should balance hospitality with reasonable economy—restaurant meals should be limited to three or four faculty, students, and/or administrators, selected for professional reasons.
 Spouses or other guests should reimburse the Center.
 If circumstances require an exception to any of these guidelines, the reasons for this should be explained in the proposal itself.

-Selection of speakers and honoraria: To ensure that the committee is considering realistic program proposals, proposed speakers should be contacted before the proposal is submitted, and tentative commitments secured; at the same time, the amount deemed appropriate for that speaker's honorarium should be confirmed.
+Selection of speakers and honoraria: To ensure that the committee is considering realistic program proposals, proposed speakers should be contacted before the proposal is submitted, and tentative commitments secured; at the same time, applicants should consult the CFH grant proposal form for suggestions for appropriate amounts for speaker honoraria.
 In cases in which a proposed speaker is unable to make a commitment until closer to the planned event, those planning the event should at least determine from the speaker that it is a realistic possibility that he or she will be willing to come to campus.

 The criteria for approval, applied more rigorously according to the amount of the request, include the following:

 - The academic excellence of the proposed program;